Bayesian inference of vector autoregressions with tensor decompositions: Simulation Results

 \subsection{Rank Selection}

-The first simulation assesses the performance of our approach in inferring the rank $R$.
+The first simulation assesses our approach to infer the rank $R$.
 Both samplers with MGP and M-DGDP were run for 10,000 iterations after 10,000 burn-in and incorporated the interweaving strategy.
-After running all simulation experiments, both MGP and M-DGDP have labels and signs matched, and ranks are determined by the procedure in Section \ref{Post-processing Procedure}.
-We also assess the performance through accuracy (mean squared error of coefficient matrix), efficiency (averaged effective sample size of coefficients) and approximate running time. \\ \\ Table \ref{rank inference table} shows simulation results from MGP and M-DGDP.
-Both models estimate coefficient matrices with similar accuracy, with MGP results being slightly better than M-DGDP for all three scenarios.
-Ranks inferred by both priors are overestimated, but the MGP is able to infer ranks closer to the true ranks.
+We record the performance of MGP and M-DGDP in Table \ref{rank inference table} including four metrics: (1) mean squared error (MSE) of the coefficient matrix for coefficient accuracy; (2) averaged effective sample size (ESS) of coefficients for sampling efficiency; (3) averaged rank inferred ($R$) for rank accuracy; and (4) approximate running time for computational efficiency.

+According to Table \ref{rank inference table}, both models estimate coefficient matrices with similar accuracy under the MSE.
+The MGP is able to infer ranks equal to or lower than the true ones, while MDGDP can infer the true ranks after deleting redundant columns which the corresponding averaged proportions of small magnitude ($\gamma_1=10^{-3}$) is greater than $\gamma_2=0.9$.
 The MGP also explores coefficient posteriors more efficiently as suggested by ESS results from the first two scenarios.
 The adaptive shrinkage algorithm accelerates computation since the running time of the MGP grows more slowly with $N$ and $R$ in comparison to the growth rate of the M-DGDP.
+This lead to a large difference if $N=50$ and $R=10$ where the inference with the MGP runs more than 5 times faster than the M-DGDP.